Jaspersoft/js-visualize-components-samples/pages/tools/loading-vizjs.md

 ---
 layout: default
-title: Loading visualize.js
+title: Loading Visualize.js
 nav_order: 1
 has_children: false
-parent: JV tools
+parent: Tools
 ---

 ### Loading visualize.js

-This function works in a browser environment (assumes access to DOM), by dynamically inserting a script tag to load visualize.js.
-In your own code, when initializing your page, you can use this utility method to more easily load and store as you wish the visualize.js object.
+This function works in a browser environment (assumes access to DOM) by dynamically inserting a script tag to load Visualize.js.
+In your own code, when initializing your page, you can use this utility method to more easily load and store the Visualize.js object as you wish.

-Alternatively, if you are already including visulize using a script tag on the page, it will be stored in a global scope and will simply be returned by this function.
+Alternatively, if you are already including Visualize.js using a script tag on the page, it will be stored in a global scope and will simply be returned by this function.

 In a react based application, you can use the `useEffect` hook to handle this as in the example below.
 ```typescript